-For radiation exposure dose control, exposure dose information of all workers needs to be managed integrally throughout the power plant in order to have the best possible radiation control.
-In addition, in order to reduce the exposure dose associated with the works for each construction order at the power plant, the procurement section of TEPCO is required to have a fundamental policy on engineering measures for construction methods, equipment, facilities, construction machines, etc., and to incorporate these engineering measures into the construction specifications as exposure reduction specifications in placing construction orders.
+For radiation exposure dose control, exposure dose information of all workers needs to be managed integrally throughout the power plant in order to realize the best possible radiation control.
+In addition, in order to reduce the exposure dose associated with work for each construction order at the power plant, the procurement section of TEPCO is required to have a fundamental policy on engineering measures for construction methods, equipment, facilities, construction machines, etc., and to incorporate these engineering measures into the construction specifications as exposure reduction specifications in placing construction orders.
 The power plant staff and primary contractors are also required to incorporate measures based on the exposure reduction specifications into the construction plans as radiation control plans.
-In addition, in conducting the works, they should implement the matters provided in the radiation control plans appropriately as well as to take measures for controlling the works such as shortening working hours and wearing protective equipment, according to the specific works.
+In addition, in conducting the work, they should implement the matters provided for in the radiation control plans appropriately as well as take measures for controlling the work such as shortening working hours and wearing protective equipment, according to the specific work.

-4. Implementing appropriate healthcare, securing an emergency medical care system, and improving the work environment
+4. Implementing appropriate health care, securing an emergency medical care system, and improving the work environment

-For workers' healthcare, the statutory medical examination and the follow-up actions based on it should be appropriately implemented, and daily healthcare and heatstroke measures should be appropriately taken.
-In addition, based on the "Guidelines on Maintaining and Improving Health of Emergency Workers at the TEPCO Fukushima Daiichi Nuclear Power Plant," (Public Notice No. 5, 11 October 2011, which will be revised as "Guidelines on Maintaining and Improving Health of Emergency Workers at Nuclear Facilities", hereinafter referred to as "Ministerial Guideline", from 1 April 2016), an appropriate long-term healthcare should be provided to workers who were engaged in emergency works at the power plant.

-In preparation for occurrence of occupational accidents, an emergency medical care system at the power plant site needs to be established, and the organization for conveying affected workers quickly to an appropriate medical institution should be strengthened.
+For workers' health care, the statutory medical examination and the follow-up actions based on it should be appropriately implemented, and daily health care and heatstroke measures should be appropriately taken.
+In addition, based on the "Guidelines on Maintaining and Improving Health of Emergency Workers at Nuclear Facilities, etc." (Guidelines on Maintaining and Improving Health, Public Notice No. 6, 31 August 2015; hereinafter "Ministerial Guidelines"), appropriate long-term health care should be provided to workers who were engaged in emergency work at the power plant.
+In preparation for the occurrence of occupational accidents, an emergency medical care system at the power plant site needs to be established, and the organization for transferring affected workers quickly to an appropriate medical institution should be strengthened.

-In addition, in order to improve the work environment during decommissioning works, etc., it is necessary to improve rest stations and food service facilities, remove or isolate contaminated radiation sources, and optimize protective equipment.
+In addition, in order to improve the work environment during decommissioning work, etc., it is necessary to improve rest stations and food service facilities, remove or isolate contaminated radiation sources, and optimize protective equipment.

-Section 2 Works for application of the guideline
+Section 2 Work for application of guidelines

-This guideline should be applied to radiation works and separate construction works to be conducted at the power plant site.
+These guidelines should be applied to radiation work and separate construction work to be conducted at the power plant site.

-Section 3 Establishment of the occupational safety and health management system
+Section 3 Establishment of occupational safety and health management system